 Tucked away near the UC Davis Sheep Barn, west of Highway 113 and north of Putah Creek, exists a newly cultivated piece of land.
 Due to the hard work of interns working on the Arboretum and Public Garden’s Learning by Leading™ team focused on Habitat Restoration, this previously barren patch of land is now filled with plants such as button willow and tules that provide shade over the man-made water way.

-The hope of this internship team is to restore the land around where old Putah Creek used to run to emulate the habitat provided before humans diverted water flow in the 1940s to stop flooding in the city of Davis.
+The hope of this internship team is to restore the land around where old Putah Creek used to run to emulate the habitat provided before humans diverted water flow in the 1870s then completely cut off water in the 1940s in order to stop flooding in the city of Davis.
 They wish to create habitats for native species that have since left but need to have a place to come back.
-This area is part of a partnership with the UC Davis Center for Aquaculture and Aquatic Biology (CAAB), which provides water left over from their research to feed into the old creek bed.
+This area is part of a partnership with the UC Davis Center for Aquatic Biology and Aquaculture (CABA), which provides discharge water from tanks used for research to feed into the old creek bed.
 Their work has allowed species such as frogs to come back and inhabit this riparian habitat that the team is designing.